danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 GO
 ```

-This index covers all data in the table but we only search rows for the last sixty days so we have "wasted" space onthe index.
-It is posible to
-improve space usage and index efficiency and reduce time for maintenance operations by deleting the original index and create three indexes, each covering each the last three months
+This index covers all data in the table, but we only search rows for the last sixty days, so we have "wasted" space on the index.
+It is possible to improve space usage and index efficiency and reduce time for maintenance operations by deleting the original index and create three indexes, each covering each of the last three months

->Depending the escenario insted of creating three indexes, you can crete a single index for the last 3 months..
-The only way to know the best option is to create them and tests querys and compare execution plans
+>Depending on the scenario, instead of creating three indexes, you can create a single index for the last 3 months.
+The only way to know the best option is to create them and tests queries and compare execution plans

 ```sql
 DROP INDEX [FK_Sales_P_Orders_CustomerID] ON [Sales].[P_Orders]